Marriage and civil ceremonies

 COVID19 service update

-Following the government announcement, the holding of ceremonies is suspended from the 5th November 2020 until 2nd December 2020 (inclusive).
+Following the government announcement, the holding of ceremonies is suspended from the 5th January 2021 until 15th February 2021 (inclusive).
 However, it is possible that restrictions may continue after this date.
-If you have a query about your ceremony please email firstname.lastname@example.org.
+During this time we are unable to take new ceremony bookings for 2021.
+Notice of Marriage/Civil Partnership/Certificate of No Impediment appointments can only be taken for ceremonies due to take place within the next 3 months.
+If you have a query about your ceremony please email email@example.com.
 We are receiving a high number of enquiries so please understand if we are not able to answer your email as soon as we would like.

 Organising a marriage or civil partnership